NeuronStudio: Rayburst algorithm

 The Rayburst Sampling Algorithm uses the original grayscale data rather than the segmented images for precise, continuous radius estimation, and multidirectional radius sampling to more accurately represent non-circular branch cross-sections and non-spherical spine heads.
 The algorithm precomputes an array of unit vectors which sample the data in multiple directions, (the Sampling Core) from which an estimate of the node's geometry is computed.
 Accurate representation of each direction by the sampling core requires that the N vectors should be uniformly spaced over the unit sphere.
 The algorithm uses a particle physics simulation in which a set N of randomly oriented unit vectors is generated, resulting in a random, nonuniform distribution of points on the sphere.
 Each particle then receives a repulsive force from every other particle, proportional to the inverse square of the distance between them.
 By iteratively displacing the particle in the direction of the resultant forces, the particles rearrange themselves.
 This system will tend to a stable, minimum energy configuration within approximately 40 iterations, where each particle is maximally separated from its closest neighbors.
 The information can be used to reconstruct 3D branches of arbitrarily irregular shapes.
 The diameter of an equivalent circular cross-section is computed in the plane normal to the medial axis using the Median Lower Band Diameter (MLBD).
 To compute the MLBD, take the set of samples and add the corresponding pairs of opposite vectors.
-Sort the vectors by size, define the lower band as the lower 50 %, and use the distance at position N/4, representing the median of the lower band, to estimate the diameter.
+Sort the vectors by size, define the lower band as the lower 50%, and use the distance at position N/4, representing the median of the lower band, to estimate the diameter.

 Uses of NeuronStudio

 NeuronStudio is mainly used for quantitative morphological analysis of Dendritic spines.
 The biggest advantage of using NeuronStudio-based tracing of dendrites and spines is that the methods based on automatic tracing are not sensitive to the drift or movement of dendrites, because each dendrite can be separately traced in every stack.
 This allows to compare spines from very long recordings or more separated time points.
-As the NeuronStudio analysis results in accurate 3D measurements of width of spine heads and spine length, this method is useful in detecting changes in spine morphology.
+As the NeuronStudio analysis results in accurate 3D measurements of the width of spine heads and spine length, this method is useful in detecting changes in spine morphology.
 Further, the use of computer-based measuring enables the analysis of hundreds of spines in a relatively short time.